-In planning and performing our audit, we considered Guam Educational Telecommunications Corporation's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide assurance on the internal control over financial reporting and its operation that we consider to be reportable conditions.
-Reportable conditions involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal control over financial reporting the internal control over financial adversely affect the entity's ability to record, process, summarize, and report financial data consistent with the assertions of management in the financial statements.
+In planning and performing our audit, we considered Guam Educational Telecommunications Corporation's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide assurance on the internal control over financial reporting.
+However, we noted one matter, which is presented below, involving the internal control over financial reporting and its operation that we consider to be a reportable condition.
+Reportable conditions involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal control over